airinnlionhart/apicodeassignment/README.md

 http://alenharta.pythonanywhere.com/applicant will take you to a UI with a textform that you can copy paste valid Json and it will return Json data of qualified applicants

-http://alenharta.pythonanywhere.com/file/get_applicants this route will return qualified applicants in Json if applicants.json file is filled out with correct json

 http://alenharta.pythonanywhere.com/infolder this route will will return qualified applicants in Json if the two folders have any Json files in them.
 It will take multiple json files (questionfile, and applicantfile)